 - O. Early Dismissal Students requesting early dismissal must bring a written excuse to the office by 8:10 A.M. the day of the dismissal.
 The excuse should state the time of the early dismissal, reason for dismissal, date, and parent signature.
 Students returning from an appointment must report to the office before going to class.
-Telephone confirmation with parents must be made for excuses submitted after 8:00 A.M.
+Telephone or email confirmation with parents must be made for excuses submitted after 8:00 A.M.
 Other than parent approved dismissals, students are NOT permitted to leave the building upon arrival.
-This includes going to their vehicle for any reason. - P. Eligibility of Co-Curricular Activities Any student who is unexcused absent or unexcused tardy is not permitted to participate in that day's extra-curricular school activity. - Q. Student Drivers All students who wish to drive to school are required to register their vehicle with the office and to file an application for a driving permit.
-Driving privileges will be allowed to those students who have a need based on but not limited to helping support their families, after school jobs, participation in athletics and other extra-curricular activities, etc. All student drivers are to park in the parking lot in front of the building.
+This includes going to a vehicle for any reason. - P. Student Drivers All students who wish to drive to school are required to register their vehicle with the office and to file an application for a driving permit via Family ID.
+Driving privileges will be allowed to those students who have a need such as, but not limited to, helping support their families, after school jobs, participation in athletics and other extra-curricular activities, etc. All student drivers are to park in the parking lot in front of the building.
 Due to the limited number of parking spaces available, parking permits will be issued based on a first-come, first-served basis.
 After the first month of school, parking permits will be issued on availability of spaces.
 Students are to adhere to the following rules and regulations governing driving privileges: - 1.
 No student may drive to school without first having a valid driver's license approved and on file in the Office. - 2.
 The speed limit on school property is 15 MPH. - 3.
 Upon entering school property, student drivers should proceed immediately to the student parking lot.
 Students are to enter the building through the High School lobby immediately after parking their vehicles. - 4.
 Students are to park in the student parking lot only.
 Students are to take only one space. - 5.
-Loud music played from car stereos on school property is prohibited.

-- 6. In case of emergency situations, students must notify the Office upon arrival if they are driving a car not on file. - 7.
+Loud music played from car stereos on school property is prohibited. - 6.
+In case of emergency situations, students must notify the Office upon arrival if they are driving a car not on file. - 7.
 Student drivers are required to be in homeroom by 8:10 A.M. - 8.
-Students are not to go to their car during the day without the permission from the Principal's Office - 9.
+Students are not to go to their car or parking lot during the day without the permission from the Principal's Office. - 9.
 Driving Permits must be properly displayed. - 10.
-If you come in contact with any situation that is not covered on this set of rules, you are to contact a Principal. - 11.
-Students accumulating over twelve (12) morning tardies will lose their driving privileges on a ratio of one tardy per week of driving.
+If as student comes in contact with any situation that is not covered in this set of rules, the Principal should be consulted. - 11.
+Students accumulating over twelve (12) morning tardies may lose their driving privileges on a ratio of one tardy per week of driving.